 How Much Does It Really Cost to Publish a Book on Amazon?

-Here’s the headline number: it costs absolutely nothing to upload your files and publish a book on Amazon KDP.
-Zero.
+Here’s the headline number: it costs absolutely nothing to upload your files and sell books on Amazon KDP.

 Creating an account is free, and you won’t pay a dime in listing fees.
 Amazon’s business model is simple: they take a cut of your sales, so they only make money when you do.